wp-plugins/wp-clock-counter/readme.txt

 <pre>[custom_clocks id="11" set_time="3600" language="sv" clockface="HourlyCounter"]</pre>

-<strong>Note: Here we used id="1, 2, 3" just demo you can any word name or anything.</strong>
+<h3>Note: Here we used id="1, 2, 3" just demo you can any word name or anything.</h3>

 == Installation ==